Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Spinoza is eating
 ```

-It is interesting to note that this example code is fully declarative: it describes what the "dining philosophers" simulation must do, and the code is quite close to the English-language description of the problem.
+It is interesting to note that this example code is fully declarative: it describes what the “dining philosophers” simulation must do, and the code is quite close to the English-language description of the problem.

 # Blocking molecules

 So far, we have used molecules whose injection was a non-blocking call.
-an important feature of Join Calculus is "blocking" molecules.
+An important feature of Join Calculus is “blocking” (or “synchronous”) molecules.

 Ihe runtime engine simulates the injecting of a blocking molecule in a special way.
 The injection call will be blocked until some reaction can start with the newly injected molecule.
-This reaction's body will be able to send a "reply value" back to the injecting process.
+This reaction's body will be able to send a “reply value” back to the injecting process.
 Once the reply value has been sent, the injecting process is unblocked.

 Here is an example of declaring a blocking molecule: